 In the estimation of settlement, the use of soil and rock parameters based on ground investigation results are crucial.
 The determining parameter, which is the Young's modulus, E of soil can be determined by appropriate laboratory or in-situ tests such as the plate load test.
-There are also recommendations in other references including GEO Publication 1/2006 (2006) Table 6.10 relating E to SPTN values.
-Nevertheless, it is generally conservative to adopt the correlation as E = N (in MPa) for granular soils in the absence of more accurate data for $N \ge 10$ and the design allowable bearing capacity to be not greater than 250kPa.
+Nevertheless, the Code suggests the correlation E = N (in MPa) for granular soils in the absence of more accurate if the design allowable bearing capacity is not greater than 250kPa.
+In addition, there are also recommendations in other references including GEO Publication 1/2006 (2006) Table 6.10 relating E to SPT N values.